mipops/dvrescue/docs/_sections/capture.md

 Step-by-step instructions for using the DVRescue graphic user interface to capture DV videotape formats.

 <div class="blockquote">
 PLEASE NOTE: Currently, the DVRescue graphic user interface (GUI) only supports capture on macOS (not Windows or Linux).
-The command line interface (CLI) supports capture on Linux and Windows (Windows PCs required a dual boot with Ubuntu to work with dvcapture). <a href="https://github.com/amiaopensource/vrecord/blob/main/Resources/Documentation/dv_info.md" target="_blank">dvcapture in vrecord</a> can also capture DV on Linux and Windows (Windows PCs required a dual boot with Ubuntu to work with dvcapture).
+The command line interface (CLI) supports capture on Linux and Windows (Windows PCs require a dual boot with Ubuntu to work with dvcapture). <a href="https://github.com/amiaopensource/vrecord/blob/main/Resources/Documentation/dv_info.md" target="_blank">dvcapture in vrecord</a> can also capture DV on Linux and Windows (Windows PCs require a dual boot with Ubuntu to work with dvcapture).
 The other tools (dvanalysis, dvmerge, and dvpackager) are supported on all three platforms via the GUI and the CLI.
 </div>
 <br/>